AmrHMorsy/AmrMorsy.github.io/_posts/2023-07-12-post-bibliography.md

 <div align="center"><b>$$ V.z = r * sin(t) $$</b></div>
 <br>

-Now that we have the vertices data, the only thing remaining is to triangulate adjacent vertices to form triangles.
+Now that we have the vertices data, the next task is to triangulate adjacent vertices to form triangles.

 As shown below, each sector in a stack will consists of two triangles: ( V1 - V2 - V1+1 ) and ( V1+1 - V2 - V2+1 ).
 The only exceptions are the top (first) and the bottom (last) stacks: They will consist of only one triangle.